MarcLoupias/my-cv/README.md

 ## data

-Data in the website are provided by `src/assets/json/data.json` file.
+Data in the website are provided by `resume.json` file based on [the related json schema](https://jsonresume.org/schema/).

 ## usage

-Install dev dependencies
-`npm install`
+Installation : `npm install`

-Install project dependencies
-`bower install`

-Run in dev mode
-`gulp serve`

-Test
-`gulp test`

-Build
-`gulp build`
+Test the json file against the jsonresume schema : `npm test`

+Build the website : `npm run-script build`

+Test the build manually : `npm run-script check-build`

+Build a pdf version of the website : `npm run-script build-pdf`